Previewed: Mark Moore Fine Art Presents An ARTSY Online Exclusive Exhibition by REBECCA MANSON

 #markmoorefineart #benweiner #bencharlesweiner #daviseditions

-This Preview can be viewed now at the following link:
+This exhibition can be viewed now at the following link:

 Using a traditional sculptural format (the monument), Meghan Smythe captures contradicting extremes within human gesture: intimacy and brutality, beauty and ugliness, or the lewd and tender.
 In her attempt to achieve an “elegant vulgarity,” she encapsulates moments that define our mortality in unanticipated ways; oftentimes toeing the delicate line between erotic and macabre tendencies that give way to life, and ultimately death.
 Glass, ceramic, and concrete are woven together in an elaborate, orgy-like web of body parts and organic artifacts, as if suddenly cast with Pompeii-like circumstances.
 Like excavated antiquities or fossils, Smythe’s ceramic compositions allude to the cyclical nature of civilization – a dramedy in which all of the players are subject to conquest and demise.